ajclarkin/docker-server/3-Nginx-proxy-manager.md

 ### Configuration - Once Container is Running
 A default user will be set up as admin@example.com with password changeme.
 The first time we log in these have to be changed.

-To log in we have to use our SSH tunnel at the moment and connect to localhost:81
+To log in we have to use our SSH tunnel at the moment and connect to localhost:81 - this route needs to be setup in the tunnel.
+Ideally we would be able to connect on server-addr:81 but the GCP firewall blocks this.